Transactions

 Sending Offsets

-To send offsets as part of a transaction, meaning they will be committed only if the transaction succeeds, use the transaction.sendOffsets()
+To send offsets as part of a transaction, meaning they will be committed only if the transaction succeeds, use the transaction.sendOffsets() method.
+This is necessary whenever we want a transaction to produce messages derived from a consumer, in a "consume-transform-produce" loop.

 await transaction.sendOffsets({